 Wing Chun's techniques are based on natural body movements which are simple and easy to apply.

 Wing Chun is a realistic self defence system which can be used anywhere, any time and in any type of circumstance or clothing.
+The Wing Chun system emphasises efficiency over variety and does not use showy or theatrical movements.
+It can be applied in any self defence situation; even in an unexpected situation involving multiple attackers wielding weapons.

 Economy of Movement